Favourited 743 times

 We have two sleeping accommodations:

 * A small bedroom in the main house with a double futon bed.
-(This is our overflow space for when the loft space is already in use or our volunteers are a couple.)
+(This is our overflow space for when the loft space is already in use.)

 We have a family meal on Sunday nights... typical American food... burgers, macaroni & cheese, fish.
 Volunteers are welcome to join us but we also give each Workawayer $75/week for food/spending so that they can buy/cook what they would like to eat while with us.

-Please note that our property is fairly isolated but we regularly go into town so you are welcome to tag along.
+Please note that our property is fairly isolated but we regularly go into town so you are welcome to tag along for those Workawayers without a vehicle.
 We do not set specific working hours.
 A lot of the help is very flexible and can be done at any time throughout the day.
 We are 25 minutes from the lovely village of Havelock North, 45 minutes from gorgeous beaches, and are frequently blessed with gorgeous sunrises and sunsets.

 Short drive to Waipawa (15 minutes), Hastings (25 minutes), Havelock North (25 minutes) and Napier (40 minutes).
 We'll likely ensure you get to see the views from Te Mata Peak, the stunning Ocean Beach, the quaint village of Havelock North, the Arataki Honey Factory and the Art Deco city of Napier!